 - What is minimum/maximum temperature and/or pressure the unit might see, and do those temperatures/pressures vary over time?

-- Are there abnormal conditions, sterilization, or special chemical cleaning procedures that might affect the instrument?
+- Are there abnormal conditions, sterilisation, or special chemical cleaning procedures that might affect the instrument?

-- Are dust, fumes, or heavy vapors present?
+- Are dust, fumes, or heavy vapours present?

 - Is there foaming or excessive vessel agitation?

 - What is the material in the vessel and does it change over time?

 - Are there changes in specific gravity, electrical properties, or material consistency?

 - Does the material tend to cling, plug, coat, or build up?